tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/动态与公告/产品动态_intl_en.md

 </ul>
 <br>Windows:<ul style="margin:0">
 <li>Supported specifying content for screen sharing across screens.
 <li>Supported filtering out specified windows from screen sharing to prevent the target window from being covered.
-For more information, please see <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__ITRTCCloud__cplusplus.html#ac2a8a65dc2c1d0e4ffbd89eeae768fff">TRTCCloud.addExcludedShareWindow</a> and <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__ITRTCCloud__cplusplus.html#a0bbbff5ea3cd764dbaaad0db887760bf">TRTCCloud.removeExcludedShareWindow</a>.
 <li>Added the callback of system volume change.
 For details, please see <a href="https://liteav.sdk.qcloud.com/doc/api/zh-cn/group__ITRTCCloudCallback__cplusplus.html#a39cf2644243dceaccd82933f11f4db12">ITRTCCloudCallback.onAudioDevicePlayoutVolumeChanged</a>.
 <li>Made the SDK compatible with the virtual webcam e2eSoft VCam.
 <li>Allowed calling `startLocalPreview` and `startCameraDeviceTest` at the same time.